 Step 2: Open Kapwing's Studio

 Now that your reaction video has been recorded, it's time to put the videos together for your viewers.
 Head to Kapwing.com and click "Start Editing" to go to the Kapwing Studio, where you can start editing.

 Most reaction videos have similar arrangements, so we went ahead and created some reaction video templates for you to edit.
 Just click "Make It" below this Reaction Video Template, and you'll be directed to the Kapwing Studio, where you can move & resize the inset video placeholder to the spot you want.

 Step 3: Add your videos

-First, you should add the video you recorded of your own reactions.
+You can also add pre-recorded videos to the Studio.
 Most people make this video the background of the project, going from corner to corner.
 Some, however, prefer to make their recorded video play in the inset video box, and put the video they're reacting to in the background.
 Either way, choose either "Upload" from the upper toolbar or "Replace" on a placeholder layer (if you're using the template) to add the video you recorded from your files.

 To add the video you're reacting to, there are two strategies you might need.
 If you already have it saved to your device, just click "Upload" or "Replace" and find it it your file browser.
 If you're reacting to a video from YouTube, TikTok, Instagram, Facebook, or elsewhere on the internet, click "Upload" or "Replace" and paste the link to the video you want to use.